Gardenias can be a little fussy, but they're worth the effort for their fragrant blooms and glossy green foliage.

 - Make a fresh cut about 10cm down the stem (so that you're cutting both foliage and flowers)

-- Pop straight into water - remove any foliage below the water line
+- Pop straight into the water - remove any foliage below the water line

 - Change the water frequently and re-cut the stems each time you do it